Eke Panuku Development Auckland: Organisation

 Eke Panuku had two core functions being their priority development locations and portfolio management.

 The organisation was led by a board of directors comprising seven members appointed by Auckland Council.
 The disestablishment board chair was Auckland-based Iwi leader and environmental and treaty lawyer - Paul Majurey.

 Eke Panuku operationally was led by an executive leadership team headed by the Chief Executive.
 David Rankin was the disestablishment Chief Executive, leading the organisation since 2019.
 Rankin was Chief Executive of Auckland Council Property at the time of merging with Waterfront Auckland.
-Rankin also served as chief executive officer of Auckland City Council from 2005 until amalgamation to Auckland Council in 2010.
+Rankin also was chief executive officer of Auckland City Council from 2005 until amalgamation to Auckland Council in 2010.